MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Publish-PnPCompanyApp.md

 ```

 ### -CompanyWebSiteUrl
-The link to the public website of your company / organization.
+The link to the public website of your company/organization.

 ```yaml
 Type: String